-5. Run the yarn rmadmin -replaceLabelsOnNode command to add labels to nodes.
+5. Run the yarn rmadmin -replaceLabelsOnNode command to label nodes.

-''' [hadoop@172 hadoop]$ yarn rmadmin -replaceLabelsOnNode "172.16.32.43=normal" [hadoop@172 hadoop]$ yarn rmadmin -replaceLabelsOnNode "172.16.32.25=cpu" '''
+[hadoop@172 hadoop]\$ yarn rmadmin -replaceLabelsOnNode "172 [hadoop@172 hadoop]\$ yarn rmadmin -replaceLabelsOnNode "172

-As can be seen in the "NodeLabels" panel, the number of nodes in the "normal" and "cpu" partitions has become 1 from 0.
+In the Node Labels panel, the number of nodes in the normal partition and cpu partition changes from 0 to 1.